geoffswc/geoffswc.github.io/README.md

-## UCSF Data Science Initiative Programming Workshops Home Page
+## UCSF Data Science Initiative Programming Workshops

 The page contains an overview of github repositories for Python, SQL, and Unix series programming and data analysis workshops at UCSF.

 ## Core Workshops

 Offered once per quarter.
 Focus is on hands on learning, with minimal lecture.
 These workshops are designed for participants with little or no previous programming experience.
 For introductory/core workshops, UCSF library DSI uses the software carpentry tutorials.

+Note: These links will take you to the software carpentry home pages.

 - [Intro to Python Part 1](https://courses.ucsf.edu/course/view.php?id=5281)
 - [Intro to Python Part 2](https://courses.ucsf.edu/course/view.php?id=5296)